 “It’s probably the coldest February I can remember,” laments Ray Scharf.
 On the phone from his North Carolina home recently, Ray wasn’t concerned about wearing a scarf or shoveling snow.
-He was upset that he had to limit his outdoor Original Endless Pool® swimming!
+He was upset that he had to limit his outdoor Endless Pools® swimming!

 Personally & Professionally "Awesome"